-- The scheme the Parish Council have allocated is contained within a developable area of 0.6 Ha and the proposal is to deliver 14 homes as per the drawings attached. - The building types, layout and landscape scheme allow for glimpse views through the site from Marsh Road to the countryside beyond - The layout and landscape scheme deliver a defensible western boundary to the site to prevent any future encroachment of development into the countryside - The layout ensures that buildings are set back from and front on to Marsh Road and are of a form and scale that reflect the rural village character of the local area - The scheme is accessed from a single point onto Marsh Road that accords with the proposed realignment of Grove Lane - The scheme provides a new footpath along its frontage with Marsh Road - The detailed scheme will need to demonstrate mitigation of surface water run off and address foul water drainage issues in the area.
+- The site is contained within a developable area of 0.6 Ha and delivers approximately 14 homes - The building types, layout and landscape scheme allow for glimpse views through the site from Marsh Road to the countryside beyond - The layout and landscape scheme deliver a defensible western boundary to the site to prevent any future encroachment of development into the countryside - The layout ensures that buildings are set back from and front on to Marsh Road and are of a form and scale that reflect the rural village character of the local area - The scheme accords with the proposed realignment of Grove Lane and with the safeguarding of land for the widening of the Princes Risborough to Aylesbury railway corridor under Policies PR3 and DM47 of the Local Plan respectively - The scheme is accessed from a single point onto Marsh Road that accords with the proposed realignment of Grove Lane - The scheme provides a new footpath along its frontage with Marsh Road - The detailed scheme will need to demonstrate mitigation of surface water run off and address foul water drainage issues in the area.

 This site fronting on to Marsh Road (Ref: Site 10) lies outside the setting of the AONB and is conveniently located for walking trips to the school, public transport services and the Swan P.H.
 These requirements seek to ensure that the potential for adverse landscape effects are successfully mitigated.
 They also recognise that it is especially important that the scheme presents a positive and respectful frontage to Marsh Road to maintain its rural character.
+The site may be affected by the proposals to realign and upgrade Grove Lane as part of the nearby Princes Risborough expansion proposals of the new Local Plan.
+Part of the site also lies within the 15m corridor of land safeguarded by the new Local Plan to enable the double-tracking of the nearby railway line.
+The policy therefore requires that a scheme can only come forward once it is clear that it will not be affected by approved Grove Lane proposal in terms of its developable area and access arrangement.
+It must also demonstrate that it will not prejudice the railway scheme.